joshcough/HaskellStarter/README.md

       build-depends:
         base >= 4 && < 5, github >= 0.7.4

 * `hs-source-dirs` is a list of directories to find your source files in, relative to the root directory of your project.
-Here, we only use one, but you can also say:

-    `hs-source-dirs: src1 src2 goober/joober`
+Here, we only use one, but you can also say: `hs-source-dirs: src1 src2 goober/joober`

-The compiler must know about all of your modules in the library, so they must be specified in `exposed-modules` or `other-modules`.

 * `exposed-modules` specifies the modules in the libraries public API.
 * `other-modules` specifies modules that aren't publicly exposed, but are still part of the library.
 * `build-depends` will be explained in the section [Understanding Dependencies](#understanding-dependencies), but for now, it is enough to know that this library depends on two other libraries: base, and github.

+A quick note about modules: Cabal must know about all of your modules in the library, so they must be specified in `exposed-modules` or `other-modules`.
+I find this good and bad - on one hand it allows you to have Haskell files in your source directory that you don't want to be compiled, on the other, it forces you to list all of your modules.

 #### Building and Installing your Library